uBizzy/koseven/system/guide/ko7/tutorials/library-koseven.md

-# Importing KO7 as a Library
+# Importing Koseven as a Library

 If you're working with an existing codebase it's often difficult to modernise the code as it would mean a complete rewrite and there's rarely the time.
 An alternative is to improve the codebase incrementally as best you can, gradually outsourcing code to external libraries to reduce the amount of old code there is to maintain.

-This tutorial describes how to include the KO7 PHP framework into existing PHP applications, without having to use the routing and HMVC request handling features.
+This tutorial describes how to include the Koseven PHP framework into existing PHP applications, without having to use the routing and HMVC request handling features.

-[!!]
-The code modified in this tutorial was copied from KO7 version 3.1.x.
-You may need to update it to work with future releases.

-In normal usage of the KO7 framework, the `index.php` file acts as the request handler; it sets up the environment, loads the system configuration, and then handles the request (see [Request Flow](flow)).
+In normal usage of the Koseven framework, the `index.php` file acts as the request handler; it sets up the environment, loads the system configuration, and then handles the request (see [Request Flow](flow)).
-We'll walk you through the steps required to create a file we'll call `include.php` which will allow you to include KO7 from exiting PHP applications.
+We'll walk you through the steps required to create a file we'll call `include.php` which will allow you to include Koseven from exiting PHP applications.

 ## Demo application